rballek/capstone2021practice/README.md

 ## Run Static Analysis and Tests

 Type `make` to run:
+Type `make static` for only static tests
+Type `make test` for only pytest

 * Static analysis using `flake8`, `pycodestyle`, and `pylint`
 * Run `pytest` with coverage.
 The coverage metric is set to 95%